stellar/quickstart/README.md

 ### Quick Deploy

-In order to get started quickly, you can deploy the docker image to a server on Digital Ocean by clicking the button below:
+In order to get started quickly, you can deploy the docker image to a DigitalOcean server by clicking the button below.
+It will create a container in *ephemeral mode* on the *standalone network* that can be connected to.
+Note: you will need to create a DigitalOcean account if you don't have one.

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/stellar/docker-stellar-core-horizon/tree/acharb-quickdeploy)